drewpotter/blog_app/README.md

 # README

-Ruby on Rails 5; BDD, RSpec and Capybara
+Ruby on Rails 5; BDD, RSpec and Capybara.

 ## Tests